kusiyana/challenge/README.md

 3. challenge.py - this contains code required to answer the questions posed in the challenge
 4. mlhayden.py - some basic functions used by other scripts

+Note: Only challenge.py need really be run.
+The other scripts are optional.
+I included them only to demonstrate how I obtained the information I used to answer the questions.